COSC481W-2020Fall/IndividualTasks/nutrition_tasks.md

 ## Week of Nov.
 2 - Nov.
 9
 ### John
 - [ ] fix database values
+- [ ] ongoing: add more foods to database

 ### Michael
 - [ ] Public user-created recipes can be searched and viewed by other users